Dollar prices stabilize in Baghdad and Erbil - Shafaq News

 Dollar prices stabilize in Baghdad and Erbil

-According to Shafaq News Agency correspondent, the dollar's rates rose with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 150,250 dinars for every 100 dollars.
+According to Shafaq News Agency correspondent, the dollar's rates stabilized with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 149,150 dinars for every 100 dollars.